-A. Current Detection Problem of Filter Capacitor
+3.1 Current Detection Problem of Filter Capacitor

-Figure 2 shows a conventional closed-loop-based island-mode voltage control with current controller composed by PI regulator.
-In general, an island-mode voltage control is carried out by a voltage controller that has inner loop of the current controller.
-Note that, the disturbance suppression performance is improved by using the filter capacitor current control [16].
-The disturbance for the voltage controller such as the load current is included in the filter capacitor current.
+Figure 2 shows a conventional closed-loop-based island-mode voltage control with a current controller consisting of a PI regulator.
+In general, island-mode voltage control is carried out by a voltage controller that has an inner loop of the current controller.
+Note that the disturbance suppression performance is improved by using the filter capacitor current control (16).
+The disturbance for the voltage controller, such as the load current, is included in the filter capacitor current.
 Thus, the disturbance compensation for the output voltage controller is not necessary by the filter capacitor current feedback control.
-Moreover, it is necessary to increase the control response, which is limited due to the controller hardware, in order to achieve the island mode with the minimized LC filter.
+Moreover, it is necessary to increase the control response, which is limited due to the controller hardware, to achieve the island